radivoje-v/depth-anything-v2/README.md

 For installing pytorch with GPU support, please refer to https://pytorch.org/get-started/locally/.

 Ensure you have SiMa modelSDK 1.4.0 installed.
-Some of the functionalities should be run inside the docker container, and they will be explicitly specified.
+Some of the scripts should be run inside the docker container, and this is explicitly specified.

 Download the checkpoints listed [here](#pre-trained-models) and put them under the `checkpoints` directory.